proplot-dev/proplot/docs/why.rst

 Why ProPlot?
 ============

-Matplotlib is a wonderful, extremely powerful plotting package used by academics and data scientists far and wide.
-However, certain plotting tasks in matplotlib can be cumbersome or repetitive for "power users":
+Matplotlib is an extremely powerful plotting package used by academics and data scientists far and wide.
+However, certain plotting tasks in matplotlib can be cumbersome or repetitive for its heaviest users:

 * Users who need to make very rich, complex figures.
 * Users who want to finely tune their figure annotations and aesthetics.
 * Users who make plots nearly every day.

 ProPlot's core mission is to
-provide "power users" with a smoother plotting experience.
+provide users with a smoother plotting experience.
-We do this by *expanding* upon the matplotlib API and following its object-oriented framework.
+We do this by expanding upon the object-oriented API.
 ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to design choices and backwards compatibility considerations.